-The training prepares you to lead a basic Ashtanga class, give adjustments, and apply all of this to a variety of levels of Flow-style classes.
+The training prepares you to lead a basic vinyasa class, give adjustments, and apply all of this to a variety of levels of Flow-style classes.
 Basic breathing techniques and chants will also be covered.

 For whom: sincere and committed practitioners